 For much of the nineteenth century, Sundays in an open field at the gates of New Orleans saw a spectacular congregation of human activity.
-Picture a hot, humid, swampy Louisiana summer day, the Spanish moss dripping from the trees, and the bass drum pulse reverberating as you approach a mass gathering at the fringe of the United States’s most Caribbean city.
-You’d see New Orleaneans of all stripes, dressed in everything from the latest Parisian fashions to simple rags, standing around in circles, watching the most talented musicians, dancers, actors, and diviners of their city on full display.
+Picture a hot, humid, swampy Louisiana day, the Spanish moss dripping from the trees, and the bass drum pulse reverberating as you approach a mass gathering at the fringe of the United States’s most Caribbean city.
+You’d see New Orleaneans of all stripes, dressed in everything from the latest Parisian fashions to simple cloth, standing around in circles, watching the most talented musicians, dancers, actors, and diviners of their city on full display.

 If you could have angled your head to see inside the circle, you would be privileged to witness the diversity of humanity coming together.
 People from across Africa and the Americas co-mingling, sharing their culture, celebrating the arrival of the one day they can express their home and ancestral cultures in public.
 Unaware that their communing would one day birth a novel culture, which would in turn branch out to influence cultures in the rest of the world, there must have been an urgent feeling to the gatherings, fleeting if not quite ephemeral, but temporary enough to make them feel dreamlike, religious even.
 As soon as that feverish dream of a day would break, they would be returning to unpaid labor, toiling in fields or answering to the whims of their white masters.
 Because they were not, in the society in which they lived, human.